 For some people, this will be simple.
 If you are informing your audience how a baseball is thrown, and you have played baseball since you were eight years old, that makes you a fairly credible source.
 You probably know what you are talking about.
 So let us know that by saying something like, "Having played baseball for over ten years, including two years as the starting pitcher on my high school's varsity team, I can tell you about the ways that pitchers use to throw different kind of balls in a baseball game."
 With regard to persuasive speaking, if you are trying to convince your audience to join Big Brothers Big Sisters and you have been volunteering for years, let them know: "I've been serving with Big Brothers Big Sisters for the last two years, and I can tell you that the experience is very rewarding."
 By telling your audience you volunteer, you are saying to them "I'm not asking you to do anything I wouldn't do myself."
-If you do it (and have done it for two years) then it must be a good experience.

 However, you may be speaking on a subject with which you have no history of credibility.
-If you are just curious about when streetlights were installed at intersections and why they are red, yellow, and green, you can do that.
+If you are just curious about when streetlights were installed at intersections and why they are red, yellow, and green, you can give an interesting speech on that.
 But you will still need to give your audience some sort of reason to trust your knowledge.
 Since you were required to do research, you are at least more knowledgeable on the subject that anyone else in the class.
-In this case you might say, "After doing some research and reading several books on the subject, I want to share what I've learned about the history and evolution of traffic lights in America."
+In this case you might say, "After doing some research and consulting several books on the subject, I want to share what I've learned about the evolution of traffic lights in America."